poanchen/add-alexa-rank-ifttt/README.md

 date >> add-alexa-rank.log;
 ```
 This cron job will run the script once a day at 9am sharp.
 It will also record any log to the add-alexa-rank.log for debugging purposes.

+### Note
+It is possible that the passed-in website does not have rank for both global and country rank.
+In that case, it will [try](https://github.com/poanchen/add-alexa-rank-ifttt/blob/master/getAlexaRank.py#L11) to get it, if failed, it will simlpy return None in Python.
+In Google Sheets, that col will simply be empty. (not "" or '' but actually empty lol)